 Coolie No 1 Posters: Varun Dhawan & Sara Ali Khan Promise An Entertaining Ride!

 Varun Dhawan and Sara Ali Khan will be seen sharing screen space for the first time in David Dhawan's 'Coolie No 1'.
-The comedy is a remake of Govinda-Karisma Kapoor's film by the same name.
+The comedy is a remake of Govinda-Karisma Kapoor's film of the same name.
 'Coolie No 1' went on floors last week in Bangkok where Varun's mother gave the muhurat clap.

-Yesterday, the makers released the teaser poster of the film which left everyone quite excited.
-Now, the makers have unveiled two new posters of the film and we must say, that look quite interesting!
+Yesterday, the makers released the teaser poster of the film, which left everyone quite excited.
+Now, the makers have unveiled two new posters of the film and we must say, that they look quite interesting!
 Check them out right.

-In the first poster, a goofy Varun is seen donning the iconic Coolie uniform.
-In the second one, he has his leading lady Sara for company who looks stunning in a glamorous avatar.
+In the first poster, a goofy Varun is seen donning the iconic coolie uniform.
+In the second one, he has his leading lady Sara for company, who looks stunning in a glamorous avatar.
 These two posters have definitely got us more excited for the movie.

 Speaking about the film, filmmaker David Dhawan earlier shared, "After re-watching the original, I started working on the script.
 For six months, I wondered if I should make it or not.
 Finally, I decided to adapt it.
 It's actually a new film.
 I've worked on it for almost a year with the original writer Rumi Jaffery on the screenplay and Farhad Samji on the dialogue."